SoftUni-Internal/interactive-content/EN/02-ORM-Fundamentals/04-Lab-Workshop-MiniORM.md

 As shown above, we use a new `fillEntity` method.

-This method receives a `ResultSet` object, **retrieves information from the current row** of the reader and fills the data.
+This method receives a `ResultSet` object, **retrieves information from the current row** of the reader, and fills the data.

 Create two methods - `fillEntity` and `fillField`.